dog-gateway/rest-api-docs/index.md

 	* troubleshoot problems.

 All API access is currently over HTTP, and accessed from `http://<dog-address>/api/`.
-When both JSON and XML responses are available, JSON is preferred.
-To obtain a different response type, the `Accept` header must be used.
+To select the desired response type (JSON or XML), the `Accept` header must be used in the request.

 #### Function summary ####